ayushgarg12345/Retail_Sales_Analysis/README.md

 ### Conclusion

 There are clear differences in purchasing behavior based on the number of items bought per transaction.
 Customers tend to prefer moderate multi-item purchases, while category-specific patterns reveal that Clothing is commonly bought in bulk, Electronics varies between single and bundled purchases, and Beauty products are typically bought in smaller quantities.
 These insights highlight opportunities for bundle offers and cross-selling strategies to increase revenue.

+## 🔹 What insights can be gleaned from the distribution of product prices within each category?

+To understand pricing patterns, the distribution of product prices across categories was analyzed using minimum, maximum, average price, and price variability.

+### Observations

+* All categories share the same price range (₹25 to ₹500), indicating no significant difference in pricing boundaries.
+* The average price across categories is relatively similar, with only minor differences between Beauty, Electronics, and Clothing.
+* Beauty products show the highest price variability, while Clothing exhibits more stable pricing.

+###  Analysis

+* The similarity in price range and average price suggests that pricing is not a major differentiating factor between categories.
+* Higher variability in Beauty indicates a wider mix of low-cost and premium products within the category.
+* More consistent pricing in Clothing suggests standardized product pricing and stable demand.

+###  Conclusion

+The distribution of product prices across categories is relatively uniform, with differences primarily in variability rather than pricing level.
+This suggests that customer purchasing behavior is influenced more by product preference and demand patterns than by price differences across categories.

 ## 🔹 SQL Queries